SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

  *      This parameter is only provided to custom task extensions
  *      defining Specification Version 3.0 and later.
  * @returns {Promise<undefined>}
- *      Promise resolving once the task has finished its work */ module.exports = async function({workspace, dependencies, taskUtil, options}) {
+ *      Promise resolving once the task has finished */ module.exports = async function({workspace, dependencies, taskUtil, options}) {
 	// [...]